rbrands/Bergfest/README.md

 - **Bergfest-Webhook**: A C# Azure Functions API, essentially with the Webhook to be called by Strava
 - **BackenLibrary**: Repositories (like access to Cosmos DB) to be used by "Api" and "Bergfest-Webhook"

+The means to operate Bergfest you need
+- Azure Static Web App - Free Tier is good enough.
+- Cosmos DB - Free Tier is good enoughg.
+- Azure Functions - To be checked: Fee tier (consumption based).
+Otherwise App Service based.

-## Deploy to Azure Static Web Apps
+## Deploy to Azure Static Web Apps and Azure Functions

 This application can be deployed to [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps), to learn how, check out [our quickstart guide](https://aka.ms/blazor-swa/quickstart).
 The following application settings have to be set (in Api and Bergfest-Webhook):